 The University of Tokyo (Todai) is widely considered to be the most prestigious university in Japan and is preeminent in Asia.
 The Faculty of Law and Politics and Economics at Todai merged in 2004 to form GraSPP and offer the Master's of Public Policy.
 The degree is completed in two years, with around 100 new admitted students each year.
 It focuses on four distinct policy areas:

 For a list of English-taught courses, which cover topics ranging from Japan’s East Asia Policy to International Financial Institutions, please refer to the list here: Courses taught in English.

 GraSPP specializes in advancing practical knowledge and skills, and belongs to a new class of Japanese professional graduate schools, emphasizing a hands-on approach.
 It aims to produce broad-minded public policy professionals.

-Students will complete the core curriculum at their home institution and then pursue an area of specialization at the partner institution in their second year, in addition to completing any SIPA core requirements not met in their first year at the partner institution.
-The program would normally be completed in two years.
+Students will complete the core curriculum at their home institution then pursue an area of specialization at the partner institution in their second year, in addition to completing any SIPA core requirements not met in their first year at the partner institution.
+The program will normally be completed in two years.

 Tuition, Fees and Financial Aid

 Students pay the tuition and fees at the school where they are in residence (i.e. if you are attending GraSPP, you will pay GraSPP tuition and fees, and similarly at SIPA).